 How to Apply

-Eligible applicants are institutions of higher education, nonprofit organizations, and other organizations and/or agencies.
+Eligible applicants are institutions of higher education.

 As a rough guideline, check the preceding link between October and April every year.

 View the Guide to Applying for some helpful application tips.

 Contact Anne Ordway at NIDILRR if you have questions about the ARRT Program funding mechanism.